VectorInstitute/masksql/DESIGN.md

 - Steps can be inserted at any point in the pipeline (pre-processing, during abstraction, during SQL generation, post-processing)
 - Each step processes a dictionary item and returns the modified item
 - Steps can add new fields to the result dictionary
-- The pipeline automatically integrates custom steps with built-in stages
+- The pipeline automatically integrates custom steps with built-in steps

 ---